Section I: Basics

 Unfortunately, the new optional rules for Class Weaknesses were not well received and generally considered badly conceived at best and a mistake.
 Thus, by extension, the book has been reviled and disliked despite otherwise being 98.4% identical to the Ravenloft Campaign Setting.
 Most people recommend new players to buy whichever they can get cheaper.

-Denizens of Darkness and DoDread are similar to the above with the later being the update.
-It contains a few pages of previously released material (a Web Enhancement) and just updates the monsters.
-However, the first version of the book was considered to be a bad update of 2nd Edition monsters and a mix-mash of the two rule systems while the new update was equally hastily done and did not fully complete many monsters leaving it unfinished in places.
+Denizens of Darkness and DoDread are similar to the above with the latter being the update.
+It contains a few pages of previously released material (a Web Enhancement), and a few extra monsters and a few pieces of new art, but otherwise just updates the monsters.
+However, the first version of the book was considered by some to be a bad update of 2nd Edition monsters and a mix-mash of the two rule systems, while the new update was equally hastily done and did not fully complete many monsters, leaving it unfinished in places.

 There has been much speculation that this decision was prompted by poor sales or a desire to focus on other lines such as ones wholly owned by White Wolf and those RPG products relating to the online games EverQuest and World of Warcraft.
 However, this remains pure speculation!